The Village of Fletching

 Whilst the village is quiet, access is good via the main A272 which passes through Piltdown to the South and the A275 East Grinstead to Lewes Road which passes through Sheffield Park to the West.

 The parish extends to approximately 10 square miles with a population of about 1100 and is largely rural with several working farms and forestry plantations.
-It includes Piltdown Golf Club, Sheffield Park House, and renowned National Trust Sheffield Park Garden and the heritage steam line, the Bluebell Railway.
+It includes Piltdown Golf Club, Sheffield Park House and renowned National Trust Sheffield Park Garden and the heritage steam line, the Bluebell Railway.

 The population covers a wide range of age groups and occupations.
 It is balanced between the many who work locally on farms, in shops and other small businesses, and those who commute, or live here in retirement.